Hit enter to search or ESC to close

 All businesses, regardless of industry or size use technology to operate, and therefore face a range of cyber risks.

 Updated anti-virus software, two-factor authentication, robust firewalls, backups and staff education are all important risk management tools.
 However, none of those measures provide 100% security.
 Some hackers take advantage of vulnerabilities in systems, while others rely on human error to gain access to systems via phishing or social engineering scams.

-Cybersecurity insurance will cover your own losses and costs incurred directly by you for:
+Cybersecurity insurance can cover your own losses and costs incurred directly by you for:

-Cyber insurance will cover privacy breaches, and security liability, as well as third party costs that you, as the insured, become liable for:
+Cyber insurance can cover privacy breaches, and security liability, as well as third party costs that you, as the insured, become liable for ie:

-One key benefit of a Cyber Liability Insurance policy is 24/7 access to a response line supported by expert professionals.
-They will help you restore your network and minimise your exposure to loss and liability.
-Cyber insurance response panels include experts in data recovery, forensic engineering, crisis management, public relations and legal advice.
+Cyber liability insurance can also provide you with access to experts to help you restore your network and minimise exposure to loss or liability.
+This includes specialists in data recovery, forensic engineering, crisis management, public relations and legal advice.

 A business found that its systems had been infected by ransomware malware.
 All IT services were outsourced to reputable firms and up-to-date anti-virus systems were in use.
 A branded backup product was making full image-based backups of the system every hour.
 Despite this protection, the malware encrypted 18 months of data, including the backup files.
 This data was locked for 6 days while every effort was made to restore it.
 Eventually, when all options had been exhausted, the ransom of 5 bitcoins had to be paid to restore the data.
 Costs were met by cyber insurance.